yimingp/yimingp.github.io/_personal_projects/Pan's Card.md

 ***

-Pan's Card is a hearthstone-like project where you can duel with other player over LAN and customize cards with Lua.
+Pan's Card is a Hearthstone-like project where you can duel with other player over LAN and customize cards with Lua.

 ***